SHOPMACHER/sm-slider/README.md

 currently on with a custom text.
 To enable it, simply insert an element with the `text-nav-wrapper` class into your DOM.
 As children of this element you should insert elements with the `text-nav` class and a  `data-sm-slider-ref` Attribute.
-To make a reference to the slide you should insert a `data-sm-slider-hash` Attribute with the same value as the `data-sm-slider-ref` Attribute to the slides you want to reference on.
+To create a reference to the slide you should insert a `data-sm-slider-hash` Attribute with the same value as the `data-sm-slider-ref` Attribute to the slides you want to reference on.
 ```html
 <div class="sm-slider" data-sm-slider='{}'>